outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 - inhibit/avoid/reduce carcinogenic structures

 	- compounds with multiple functions, including induction of apoptosis
+		- trichostatin A (a histone deacetylase inhibitor)
+			- TSA promotes the expression of apoptosis-related genes, leading to cancerous cells surviving at lower rates, thus slowing the progression of cancer
+			- Other mechanisms may include the activity of HDIs to induce cell differentiation, thus acting to "mature" some of the de-differentiated cells found in tumors
 		- luteolin
 			- found in celery, broccoli, artichoke, green pepper, parsley, thyme, dandelion, perilla, chamomile tea, carrots, olive oil, peppermint, rosemary, navel oranges, and oregano
 			- kills various cancer cell types